We use cookies

 Alex is wearing a brown top with long dark hair in a pony tail looking off camera, engaged in conversation.

-Alex Cameron-Smith
+Alex Cameron-Smith (she/her)

 Alex has spent almost 20 years working with non-profits around the world.

-Alex Cameron-Smith
+Alex Cameron-Smith (she/her)

 Alex specialises in collaborative project development, relationship building, people-centred engagement and third sector income generation.
 She is dedicated to leveraging systemic change and works on innovating Verture’s community projects to integrate climate justice at their core.
 Alex holds the Professional Certificate of Mediation from the University of St Andrew’s.